How to Use a Mercury Thermometer

 A woman is vulnerable to conception during 3 days of ovulation and the NET Basal mercury-in-glass thermometer can indicate lately.

-With ovulation body temperature increases due to an increase in hormone progesterone and by a precise recording of your body’s resting temperature first thing in the morning and at the same time each morning, you can know when ovulation takes place in your cycle.
+With ovulation, body temperature increases due to an increase in the hormone progesterone, and by a precise recording of your body’s resting temperature first thing in the morning and at the same time each morning, you can know when ovulation takes place in your cycle.
+Made from top quality capillary with lens front in Jena normal glass.
+Suitable for oral (sub-lingual) and rectal use.

-95° – 100°F Subdivided in 0.1°F
+Temperature Range: 95° – 100°F Subdivided in 0.1°F

 Household Uses of Mercury Thermometers